LugoBlogger/SI-251-4009-discrete-mathematics-2/week-05-relations-1.md

 The collection of data, usually referred to as the **database**, contains information relevant to an enterprise.
-The primary goal of a DBMS is to provide a way to store and retrieve database information that is both _convention_ and _efficient_.
+The primary goal of a DBMS is to provide a way to store and retrieve database information that is both _convenient_ and _efficient_.

 - **records**.